 I adapted the recipe further, playing a little bit with the ingredients and cutting down significantly on the preparation time.
 I’m loving this recipe.
 I made one batch, practically ate the entire batch by myself in one weekend, and am excited to make another one soon.

 Update: I recently changed this recipe slightly, making it even chewier and the structure a little more sturdy.
 It’s still just as easy.
 Check it out here.
 I also made a version of this cookie using dark chocolate which is delicious, too.
+For a different twist, try my chocolate espresso Nutella cookies.
+Or, you might like my chocolate almond butter cookies.

 If you love Nutella, I have a whole collection of Nutella recipes.